mk270/whitakers-words/english_to_latin.md

 but it goes beyond standard text practice.

-<P>The semicolon separator has greater significance.
+The semicolon separator has greater significance.
 Various groups of meanings may have varying frequency or likelihood.
 The most likely are placed first and thereby prioritized.
 Within a semicolon group (SEMI) of meaning/synonyms separated by commas or slashes,